Broccoli (Brassica oleracea) is a cruciferous vegetable. Mostly annuals, but some varieties can be made to grow as

 Although it is from the same family as the cabbage, broccoli is grown for its edible, immature flower heads.

 Broccoli love having their heads cut off... they will grow more heads for you —little bitty tasty ones.

 When the central main heads are still compact and darkish, which is usually up to 25cm (10") wide... off with their heads about 12-20cm (5-8") down the stem and just above where some main leaves join the stem.

 You really only have less than a week of optimum opportunity to do this first broccoli harvest.
-If you leave slicing off the heads too late, that is when the florets loosen and there are signs of yellow flowers forming, they will be coarser with a strong, but not such a nice flavour to eat.
+If you leave slicing off the heads too late, you will see the florets loosen and signs of yellow flowers forming.
+They will become coarser with a stronger and less pleasant flavour.
 An exception is the sprouting broccoli whereby the florets are looser and sometimes have a few yellow flowers just beginning to open.

 Always cut the heads and florets off the stem with a sharp knife and on an angle so rainwater cannot collect and rot the remaining stem.

 Leave the stems with the remaining leaves on, continue to water and new florets will sprout out from the leaf axils.
 Keep cutting these sweet delicacies off to eat and the plants will keep producing, often up to 2 more months.